Stock market: 2020

 The 2020 stock market crash was a major and sudden global stock market crash that began on February 20, 2020, and ended on April 7.
 This market crash was due to the sudden outbreak of the global pandemic, COVID-19.
 The crash ended with a new deal that had a positive impact on the market.

 Circuit breakers

 Since the early 1990s, many of the largest exchanges have adopted electronic 'matching engines' to bring together buyers and sellers, replacing the open outcry system.
 Electronic trading now accounts for the majority of trading in many developed countries.
 Computer systems were upgraded in the stock exchanges to handle larger trading volumes in a more accurate and controlled manner.
 The SEC modified the margin requirements in an attempt to lower the volatility of common stocks, stock options and the futures market.
 The New York Stock Exchange and the Chicago Mercantile Exchange introduced the concept of a circuit breaker.
-The circuit breaker halts trading if the Dow declines a prescribed number of points for a prescribed amount of time.
+The circuit breaker halts trading if the Dow falls a prescribed number of points for a prescribed amount of time.
 In February 2012, the Investment Industry Regulatory Organization of Canada (IIROC) introduced single-stock circuit breakers.